An Interview With Dr. Wiebe

 - You earned The Presidential Volunteer Service Award, Mastership in the Academy of General Dentistry, Mastership in the American Academy of Facial Esthetics, and more.
 Smileology has won Best Dental Office multiple years in a row.
 Smileology also does a dental volunteer day on Good Friday called Dentistry From the Heart at the Miramar Beach office.
 What do you like best about volunteering your services to those in need?

 I think most people think a dentist is just a tooth fixer.
 A dentist who is truly passionate about helping people will learn more than what’s required and really go outside the box to help.
 We are passionate about the big picture – helping people be able to chew what they want, cosmetically and facially look the way they want, to and overall feel better about themselves.

 - Why did you choose to attend Notre Dame and the University of Florida for school?
 Better programs?

 Yes, great education.
 I was one of three out-of-state students who was accepted to the University of Florida’s Dental School.

 - How often do you return to UF to instruct classes?

-Twice a year I teach head and neck pain/facial esthetics and Botox for the American Academy of Facial Esthetics all over the USA.
+Twice a year I teach head and neck pain/facial esthetics and facial injections for the American Academy of Facial Esthetics all over the USA.
 On February 23rd, I teach in Los Angeles!
 I have taught at the Hinman and American Dental Associate meetings as well.